KhronosGroup/KTX-Software/BUILDING.md

 ### Windows

-Use the solutions under one of `build/msvs/win/vs20{08,10,10e,13,13e,15}` to build the library, load tests and tools for Windows Win32 or x64.
-Builds of the Win32 platform with vs2008 and vs2010 will not work.
-For the explanation see [pvremu.gypi](gyp_include/pvremu.gypi#L22).
-Builds of the Vulkan loader tests require vs2013+ because they use C++11.
+Use the solutions under one of `build/msvs/{win32,x64}/vs20{10,10e,13,13e,15,17}` to build the library, load tests and tools for Win32 or x64 plaforms.
+There are separate solutions for Win32 and x64 platforms.

+**Note:** Builds of the Vulkan loader tests require vs2015+ because they use `vulkan.hpp` which needs C++11 & in particular `constexpr`, so solutions other than vs2015 and vs2017 do not include a `vkloadtests` project and their `appfwSDL` projects do not include Vulkan app support.

 Dependencies
 ------------